Unitarity of Symplectic Fermion in $\alpha$-vacua with Negative Central Charge

 This result with naive norm contains the power series in $zw$ in addition to that in $z/w$.
 This implies that the correlation function could diverge at $z=1/w$ as well as $z=w$.
 To see this divergence explicitly, we set all $\alpha_n$ parameters to be the same value $\alpha$, and we obtain

-A similar divergence of the naive two point function at $zw=1$ has been observed in the two point function of free scalar field in the $\alpha$-vacua of de Sitter space~\cite{Goldstein:2003ut,Einhorn:2002nu,deBoer:2004nd}.
-The two point function with respect to the $\alpha$-vacuum of the de Sitter space diverges when one point is identical or antipodal to the other in the de Sitter space.
-The Bunch-Davies vacuum~\cite{Bunch:1978yq} is free of the divergence of the antipodal points, which is analogous to the vacuum $|\alpha=0\rangle=|0\rangle$ in the symplectic fermion with naive norm.
+The divergence of the naive two-point function at $zw=1$ has been observed in the two-point function of the free scalar field in the $\alpha$-vacua of de Sitter space~\cite{Goldstein:2003ut,Einhorn:2002nu,deBoer:2004nd}, which is demonstrated in in Fig.~\ref{fig:1}.
+The two-point function with respect to the $\alpha$-vacuum of the de Sitter space diverges when one point is identical or antipodal to the other in the de Sitter space, where more detailed comparison can be found in Appendix C. The Bunch-Davies vacuum~\cite{Bunch:1978yq} is free of the divergence of the antipodal points, which is analogous to the vacuum $|\alpha=0\rangle=|0\rangle$ in the symplectic fermion with naive norm.

 \textit{Discussion.}---In this Letter, we have explained that the symplectic fermion is a unitary CFT$_2$ in spite of the negative central charge $c=-2$.
 The $\cJ$-norm following from the path integral formulation makes the theory unitary, and the corresponding $\cJ$-Hermitian adjoint plays a key role in avoiding the well-known proposition on the existence of negative norm states in the CFT$_2$ with negative central charge.
 We have also analyzed the $sl(2,\mathbb{R})$ invariant $\alpha$-vacua in which non-$\cJ$-Hermitian Hamiltonian can retrieve the real energy spectrum.
-We have compared the two point function with the naive norm to that of de Sitter space.
+We have compared the two-point function with the naive norm to that of de Sitter space.

 Our work suggests a new class of unitary CFT with negative central charge.
 It might be possible to explore a lattice model or an interacting continuum CFT$_2$ which is unitary but has negative central charge.
-The divergence of two point function at the antipodal points in the $\alpha$ vacua of de Sitter space is still an open problem.
+The divergence of two point function at the antipodal points in the $\alpha$-vacua of de Sitter space is still an open problem.
 In the symplectic fermion, the analogous problem is cured by the $\cJ$-inner product.
 Thus it is highly interesting to find an alternative inner product in the de Sitter space which might shed light on revisiting the $\alpha$-vacua issue in the de Sitter space.